 3. If you give your Monimoto-equipped vehicle to a friend without the key fob, you will constantly get locations in 5min or 30min periods.
 Battery will be consumed in approximately in 2-7 days in this mode, depending on whether the device is moving or not.

 Monimoto will only notify you that your motorcycle is moving.
 It will not sound any alarm, block any mechanical parts of your motorcycle or give itself away in any other way.

-Is Monimoto waterproof?
+Is Monimoto water resistant?

 Yes, Monimoto and the Key Fob both meet IP65 standards, meaning they are protected from dust and against low-pressure water jets, such as a faucet.
 That should be more than enough for regular usage.